-NXP® Semiconductors (NXP) recently announced Digi International as one of a small handful of Early Access Partners for the i.MX 8M Nano applications processor.
-The 8M Nano is designed to meet the needs of organizations developing industrial, medical and transportation products with advanced connectivity and multimedia capabilities.
+Digi International recently announced availability of the Digi ConnectCore 8M Nano Development Kit.
+The Digi ConnectCore® 8M Nano is designed to meet the needs of organizations developing industrial, medical, agricultural and transportation products that require advanced connectivity and multimedia capabilities.

-The Digi ConnectCore® 8M Nano, based on the i.MX 8M Nano processor, features up to 4x power-efficient Arm® Cortex®-A53 cores and 1x Cortex-M7 core.
+The Digi ConnectCore 8M Nano, based on the NXP® i.MX 8M Nano processor, features up to 4x power-efficient Arm® Cortex®-A53 cores and 1x Cortex-M7 core.

 This highly integrated, cost-effective SOM platform optimizes power consumption while maintaining a standard of high-performance, making it suitable for a wide range of industrial and medical applications including Internet of Things (IoT), human-machine interface (HMI), equipment monitoring, audio/voice, edge computing and machine learning (e.g. anomaly detection).

-Organizations can get to market faster with lower development costs by leveraging Digi ConnectCore 8M Nano’s pre-certified wireless connectivity, integrated device security framework, remote management, cloud integration and a complete Linux software platform based on Yocto Project®.
+Organizations can get to market faster with lower development costs by leveraging Digi ConnectCore 8M Nano platform’s pre-certified wireless connectivity, integrated device security framework, remote management, cloud integration and a complete Linux software platform based on Yocto Project®.

 As you begin to think about the development of your industrial or medical product, key product design aspects should be accounted for during the planning phase that will help you accelerate product development cycles.
 While your first inclination may be to analyze the capabilities of a chip and then account for the per-unit purchase price, there are other critical factors to consider, such as security, software development support and pre-certification.

-The Digi ConnectCore family of SOMs is designed to short-cut development and enhance the functionality of your end product.
+The Digi ConnectCore 8M Nano system-on-module is part of a family of SOMs that designed to short-cut development and enhance the functionality of your end product.
 Each of these products comes with a built-in security framework, a range of software enhancements and pre-certified connectivity.
 In turn, these enhancements support more stable and predictable product development and maintenance costs.

 In the next section we’ll talk about some key considerations in selecting a System-on-Module for your future product development — a process that involves evaluating the complete offering of the manufacturer.